ttkorhonen/vlinac/README.md

 # vlinac
-APS Virtual Linac for EPICS 7
+APS Virtual Linac for EPICS 7.
+This repository was created to demostrate basic use of the oac-tree sequencer with EPICS.

   Virtual LINAC Demo
   ==================